rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/build-creation.md

 3. Under **Git info** tab, do the following.</br>
 	a.
 In the **Build Name** field, enter a name for the build.</br>
 	b.
 Select the build recipe as **Docker**.</br>
 	c.
 In the **Repository (URL)** field, enter the URL of the git repository from which you want to create a build.
-For example, https://github.com/rapyuta/io_tutorials.</br>
+For example, `https://github.com/rapyuta/io_tutorials`.</br>
 	d.
-Optionally, if the git repository is a private git, then click the **Private Git** radio button and select the credential from the **Credential** drop-down menu.
+Optionally, if the git repository is a private git, then click the **Private Git** toggle button and select the credential from the **Credential** drop-down menu.
 If you have not created any secret for the repository, [create a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret).</br>
 	e.
-Optionally, if your repository has multiple directories, in the **Context Directory** field, enter the path of the directory where you want to create the build.</br>
+Optionally, you can specify the **Context Directory** field by entering the path of the directory where you want to create the build.</br>
 	f.
 Click **Next**.
 ![goo](/images/core-concepts/builds/build-creation/docker-recipe.png?classes=border,shadow&width=30pc)
 4. Under the **Build Info** tab, do the following.</br>